yAOwzers/tp/docs/DeveloperGuide.md

 ##### 4.2.1.1.
 Implementation

 `TaskList` is implemented to manage and store the tasks input by the user.
-It comprises of a list of `Task`s.
+It comprises of an `ArrayList` list of `Task`s, and a few helper methods.

 This means that multiple operations such as addition and deletion can be done on a `Task`, without affecting the contents of other `Task` in the `TaskList`.